-However, the best part of the meal would probably just the chance to hang around with these folks.
+However, the best part of the meal would probably be just the chance to hang around with these folks.
 Adam and Spencer are growing quickly, so we probably need to visit more often.

 Part of hanging around was a rousing game of "Apples and Apples".
 Don't ask me to explain.
 I fell asleep before the game ended, a sign of a good day on the road.